Skip to content

 • static { GObject.registerClass(...) } is the last element of the class body.

-• Either: metadata is passed inline to registerClass({…}, Class) (Form A — preferred), or: every static [GObject.*] = … initializer comes above the block (Form B — fragile under refactor).
+• Either: metadata is passed inline to registerClass({…}, this) (Form A — preferred), or: every static [GObject.*] = … initializer comes above the block (Form B — fragile under refactor).

 • vfunc_* overrides are normal instance methods (no static), declared anywhere in the class body.